Kathryn Morgan

-Kathryn Elizabeth Morgan (born August 17, 1988) is an American ballet dancer.
+Kathryn Elizabeth Morgan is an American ballet dancer.
 She joined New York City Ballet in 2006 and was promoted to the rank of soloist in 2009.
 Morgan left New York City Ballet in 2012 due to health complications related to her suffering from Hashimoto's thyroiditis.
 Throughout her recovery, Morgan taught ballet and performed as a guest artist.
 From 2019 to 2020, she was a soloist at Miami City Ballet.

 Early life

 Kathryn Elizabeth Morgan was born on August 17, 1988, in Fayetteville, North Carolina.
 She was adopted.
-After completing a 23andMe genetic test, Morgan discovered she was of one hundred percent European descent with mostly British, Irish, French, German and Scandinavian ancestry.
 Her adoptive father was an endodontic dentist serving in the Air Force and the family moved to the Minot Air Force Base in Minot, North Dakota.
 She began studying ballet, tap and jazz dance when she was two years old.
 When she was five years old, her family moved from North Dakota to Mobile, Alabama, and she enrolled in the school at Mobile Ballet, deciding to focus only on ballet training.
 When she was nine years old, Morgan went with her family to New York City and saw the New York City Ballet perform George Balanchine's The Nutcracker, inspiring her to work towards dancing with the company.
-When she was ten years old, she was awarded a scholarship to train at the Joffrey Ballet School in New York City for four weeks.
 At age eleven, Morgan was accepted into the regional youth company of Mobile Ballet, where she performed in full-length ballets including Swan Lake, Sleeping Beauty and The Nutcracker, the latter in which she performed the roles of Clara at age thirteen and Arabian and Snow Queen at age fifteen.
 In 2004, at the age of fifteen, she attended the summer program at the School of American Ballet in New York City and in the fall, she enrolled as a full-time student.
 Morgan's mother rented an apartment in New York City and stayed there with her, while her father commuted up to New York from Alabama every other weekend.